LogoLogo

 How Engagement is measured?

-Engagement is measured as a score for creation and interactions users have with UGC.
+Engagement is measured as a score for creation and interactions users have with .
 Example of actions that contribute to the score: comment, reply, write a personal note, read reply, click on time-tag, like, etc.

 Actions such as video play/pause are not counted as engagement.